#EndHungerNow Lynch Road Expansion Project

-To meet this objective, Tri-State Food Bank needs to increase its capacity to move more food and operate more efficiently.
-We have far outgrown our current facilities and we need to be under one roof.
+To meet this objective, Tri-State Food Bank has increased its capacity to move more food and operate more efficiently by renovating and relocating to a larger, more efficient facility.
 Our goal is to fill the hunger gap, focus on our most vulnerable populations — children, senior citizens, those living in rural communities — and provide a total of 14 million meals annually by the year 2030.
 This bold strategy is being embraced by Feeding America food banks across the country, and we can accomplish it here in our community, with you as our partner to End Hunger Now.

 Thank you for supporting our mission.